The pop-up message ‘You’ll need to ask to use this app’ is part of Microsoft’s Family Feature which was introduced in the latest Windows 10 updates.

 Goal 3: Remove the Restrictions from Child Account

 - Now, you’ll use the parent account to remove all the restrictions from the child’s account.
-This will include any screen timing, application/website blocking restrictions.
+This will include any screen timing, and application/website blocking restrictions.
 So, you can go to the following link to do that:

 Goal 4: Remove the Child Account from Parent Account